Razor (character): Film adaptation

-It was announced in 2009 that Arclight Films and Jeff Most Prods. – the production company behind The Crow – have partnered to produce a live-action film based on the Razor series, with Jeff Most and Gary Hamilton producing.
+In 2009 Arclight Films and Jeff Most Prods. partnered to produce a live-action film based on the Razor series, with Jeff Most and Gary Hamilton producing.
 The adaptation, for which filming was planned to begin in Australia in 2010, was reported to have a $15 million budget.
-During the 2017 Cannes Film Festival, it was announced that Rob Cohen will write and direct the film.
-The film will feature Emma Dumont as the lead character.
+During the 2017 Cannes Film Festival, Rob Cohen was attached to write and direct the film, with Emma Dumont as the lead character.